An Atomarine offshore data center campus: floating compute platforms moored at sea and served by power vessels

 Get in touch.

-We work with AI operators, shipbuilders, energy and nuclear partners, and investors.
-Tell us who you are and what you are looking for, and we will follow up.
+We work with AI operators, developers, shipbuilders, energy partners, and investors.

 info@atomarine.co